How-To Creole

 What You Will Learn

-How to Pronounce the Basic Creole Vowels
+How to Pronounce the Basic Haitian Creole Vowels

-How to Pronounce Other Vowel Sounds
+How to Pronounce Other Common Vowel Combinations

 A Few Things to Keep in Mind